huyingjie/notebook/source/neuroscience/depression.md

 Thus each nerve fiber is an axon with its coverings.
 Larger axons are covered by a myelin sheath and are termed myelinated or medullated fibers.

-Thinner axons, of less than one micron diameter, do not have the myelin sheath and are therefore termed non-myelinated or non-medullated.
+Thinner axons, of less than one micron diameter, do not have the myelin sheath and are therfibresefore termed non-myelinated or non-medullated.

-Hemispheres are connected by a large bundle of nerve fibres.
+Hemispheres are connected by a large bundle of nerve fibers.

 ### 记忆法